IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 File Upload
 ==============

-The Dataverse software offers multiple methods of uploading files to a dataset.
+The Dataverse Software offers multiple methods of uploading files to a dataset.
 These upload methods are configurable by the administrator of a Dataverse installation, so you might not see some of these options on the Dataverse installation you're using.

 If there are multiple upload options available, then you must choose which one to use for your dataset.
 A dataset may only use one upload method.
 Once you upload a file using one of the available upload methods, that method is locked in for that dataset.
 If you need to switch upload methods for a dataset that already contains files, then please contact Support by clicking on the Support link at the top of the application.